Eric Keahey ('17) created an effective flu prevention plan for Flint's MacFarlan Home.

-During his internship, Keahey was a health administration student at the University of Michigan-Flint.
-He graduated in December with his bachelor’s degree.
+During his internship, Keahey was a health care administration student at the University of Michigan-Flint.
+He graduated in December 2017 with his bachelor’s degree.

 Twice a week, he worked at the McFarlan Home, an independent and assisted living center for women 55 and older.
 During this time, he helped develop the facility’s flu prevention program, and advance its fire safety protocols and plans.

 Keahey excelled at observing, and then turning those observations into practical action, said Erica Thrash-Sall, executive director of the McFarlan Charitable Corporation, whose entities include the McFarlan Home.